 - the importance of servant leadership

-- the importance of making choices and evolving your choice of priorities
+- the importance of making choices and evolving your priorities

 - balancing work, life and family